Print Friendly, PDF & Email

 8. Place on a platter and sprinkle with salt.
 Enjoy.

 Like chicken thighs?
 Be sure to try some of my other chicken thigh dinner recipes like my Cast-Iron Skillet Chicken with Baby Potatoes or my Plum Glazed Chicken Thighs.
-Don’t forget to try the Chicken, Peaches & Cream too.
+Don’t forget to try the Chicken, Peaches & Cream too, it is a family favorite.